GithHayden/IQ-Riddle-Game/README.md

 - The photo used in this site was copied from [Background Photo](https://ak4.picdn.net/shutterstock/videos/16982824/thumb/1.jpg?i10c=img.resize(height:160)).

 ### Acknowledgements
 - I received inspiration for this project from my own interest in IQ tests, [Bootstrap](https://getbootstrap.com/) and ongoing research online.
 I also used knowledge gained from the [Code Institute](https://www.codeinstitute.net/), Diploma in Software Development.
+Stack Overflow, W3 Schools, YouTubers,